Page Reviewed / Updated – April 30, 2024

 Adult Day Care

-Minnesota Financial Assistance Programs
+Minnesota Medicaid Financial Assistance Programs

-Medicaid Programs for the Elderly
+Medicaid Programs & Waivers for the Elderly

 Medicaid is a joint health care program for low-income residents and is administered by the federal government and the state.
 Minnesota’s Medicaid program is called Medical Assistance (MA) and covers the cost of nursing home care and limited personal care.
 The state also offers Medicaid Waivers.
-They provide home and community based services for elderly and disabled individuals.
+They provide home and community-based services for elderly and disabled individuals.
 The intention is to delay or prevent nursing home placement, which saves the state money and allows the individual to age in place.

-The Elderly Waiver (EW) offers a variety of supports for seniors who require a nursing home level of care, but wish to remain living in the community.
+The Elderly Waiver offers a variety of supports for seniors who require a nursing home level of care but wish to remain living in the community.
 These services may include adult day care, home modifications, personal care assistance, home delivered meals, assisted living, and adult foster care.
 Waiver participants may self-direct their care, including hiring certain family members, such as adult children, as caregivers.

-The Community Access for Disability Inclusion (CADI) Waiver provides services for disabled individuals under the age of 65.
+The CADI Waiver provides services for disabled individuals under the age of 65.
 However, if an individual is enrolled in this program before age 65, he or she can remain on this waiver.
 Supports include nursing services, home and vehicle modifications, homemaker services, and personal assistance.
 This waiver also allows for consumer direction, and some family members may be hired to provide services.

-The Minnesota Personal Care Assistance (PCA) program is not technically a distinct program from the others.
+Minnesota’s Personal Care Assistance program is not technically a distinct program from the others.
 It is more of an option as to how seniors receive personal care services.
 With this option, eligible individuals self-direct their own care, hiring the personal caregiver of their choosing, including friends and family members.
 To be eligible, one must be enrolled in the Minnesota Medicaid state plan, a state managed care program, such as Minnesota Senior Health Options (MSHO), the Elderly Waiver, or the Minnesota Alternative Care program.

-Eligibility
+Medicaid Eligibility

 However, if one is over the income and / or asset limit(s), this doesn’t mean he or she will automatically be disqualified for Medicaid eligibility.
 Minnesota allows individuals to “spend down,” meaning certain medical expenses may be deducted from an individual’s countable income.
 This is also called the medically needy pathway.
 Once the individual’s income is either at or below the allowable income, the individual may be eligible for Medicaid to kick in for the rest of the “spend down” period.

 If one is over the asset limit, there are also ways to effectively lower one’s countable assets.
 That said, it is very important that one does not give away assets or sell them under fair market value in an attempt to meet the asset limit.
-Doing so may violate Medicaid’s look-back period, a period of 60-months where all past asset transfers are reviewed.
+Doing so may violate Medicaid’s look-back period, a period of 60 months where all past asset transfers are reviewed.
 If one has gifted assets or sold them for less than they are worth during this timeframe, a period of Medicaid ineligibility may result.
-Medicaid eligibility can be complicated.
-Therefore, it is strongly advised if one is over the income and / or asset limit(s) to contact a Medicaid Planner for assistance with the application process.

-State (Non-Medicaid) Assistance Programs
+Minnesota Non-Medicaid Assistance Programs

 The state of Minnesota also offers additional programs to aid in elderly care outside of the current Medicaid programs.
-As of 2023, Minnesota has four such programs.
+As of 2024, Minnesota has four such programs.

 The Minnesota Consumer Support Grant (CSG) program supplies a cash grant to cover the cost of senior care services.
 This program also allows for consumer direction of personal care, even including the hiring of spouses.
-In addition to personal assistance, individuals may use the monthly cash grant towards home modifications and assistive technology, transportation assistance, home health care, meal planning and prep, and respite care.
+In addition to personal assistance, individuals may use the monthly cash grant toward home modifications and assistive technology, transportation assistance, home health care, meal planning and prep, and respite care.

 • Chore and homemaker